 1Build a circuit using a circuit diagram.
 Search for circuit diagrams online to find a few simple ones you can attempt to build on your own.
 Read the diagram to figure out what components you need.
 Then, build the circuit so it looks like the diagram.
 It will help give you an idea of how a circuit works.XIt is best to start with a smaller circuit.
 Pick one with few branching lines and available components like a battery and light bulb.

 2Make a closed loop using a light bulb.
 Gather 2 copper wires, a fresh battery, and a light bulb.
-Set the components on a table, then hold the wires to connect the battery terminals to the bulb’s metal base until the light bulb lights up.XYou can light the bulb with only these components.The electrical current flows from the negative terminal to the positive one, passing through the light bulb along the way.Seeing this closed loop make your light bulb come to can give you a better understanding of how electricity moves in a circuit.
+Set the components on a table, then hold the wires to connect the battery terminals to the bulb’s metal base until the light bulb lights up.XYou can light the bulb with only these components.The electrical current flows from the negative terminal to the positive one, passing through the light bulb along the way.Seeing this closed loop make your light bulb come to life can give you a better understanding of how electricity moves in a circuit.

 3Purchase a kit for practice projects.
 Go online to find a variety of beginner kits for electronics.
 There are a wide variety of kits available, each one packaged with the parts to complete a simple product.
 This is a good way to begin learning about electronics without building your own circuit board.XFor example, an educational rover is a small, pre-built robot.
 It is used to learn some basic customization and programming techniques.